 - Other losses

 It is very hard to answers questions such as how much compensation for broken metatarsal?
 This is because every case is different.
-The table below gives the average settlement for foot injury of different types which will give you a general idea:
+The table below gives the average settlement for foot injury of different types which will give you a general idea, with these figures coming courtesy of the Judicial College:

 |Foot||Minor||Ranging from simple injuries such as lacerations or heavy bruising to very minor breaks.||Up to £12,900|